-Maryland Violence Prevention Coalition is a coalition of organizations with a joint mission of reducing violence and improving living conditions in underserved Maryland communities.
+Maryland Violence Prevention Coalition is a coalition of organizations with a joint mission of reducing violence and improving living conditions across Maryland.
 Using a community-led approach, we seek to empower the voices often neglected and educate elected officials and the public about urgent community needs.

 The coalition formed in 2018 to coordinate education and advocacy efforts to support Delegate Brooke Lierman’s bill to increase state funding for local violence prevention organizations.
 Del.
 Lierman brought together a diverse group of organizations and individuals with a shared interest in expanding public health approaches to violence reduction.
 The coalition helped pass the bill through both chambers and Governor Hogan signed HB 432 into law.

 The 2018 law established the Maryland Violence Intervention and Prevention Program (MD VIPP), but the program has been inconsistently funded in recent years.
 During the abbreviated 2020 session, the coalition supported Senator Jill Carter and Del.
 Lierman’s bill to allocate modest funding to MD VIPP community-based violence reduction strategies like Baltimore’s Safe Streets program, Roca, and Hospital-Based Violence Intervention Programs.
 SB 708 successfully cleared both chambers, but was vetoed by Governor Hogan along with many other criminal justice reform bills.
-Despite the setback, the growing coalition continues to share information and collaborate on advocacy and education during the dual public health crises of COVID-19 and violence.
+Despite the setback, the growing coalition continued to share information and collaborate on advocacy and education during the dual public health crises of COVID-19 and violence.
+In 2021, the Maryland General Assembly successfully overrode the governor’s veto and the funding bill became law.

 The coalition is co-chaired by Marylanders to Prevent Gun Violence and the Community Justice Action Fund and seeks to elevate the work of groups working on the ground in Baltimore and across Maryland to prevent and interrupt violence.
 MVPC is composed of more than 50 community members including activists, social service providers, healthcare practitioners, survivors of gun violence, policy advocates, legislators, concerned citizens, violence prevention practitioners, researchers, and scholars.